Since it came out in August 2018, it’s been a runaway bestseller.

 Although to be fair, I’ve thought about it pretty much non-stop since I finished it.

 And will I see the movie when it comes out (Reese Witherspoon is producing it)?
 You BET.

 I think it will be stunning as a movie, since the book has so much ambiance and listening to the Audible version felt like watching a movie in my head.

 Have you read it?
 I’d love to know what you thought!

-(By the way, after I finished the book, I told Bart that I’d gotten tons of messages saying how surprised they were by the ending.
+(By the way, after I finished Where the Crawdads Sing, I told Bart that I’d gotten tons of messages saying how surprised they were by the ending.
 I started telling him the storyline and he guessed the ending straight away.
 Guessing endings before they happen is basically his secret superpower)